 Recyclable material yards, such as those to be used in EcoLu, have a capacity of about 200 tons per year.
 As part of the feasibility study, four such yards will be put into operation and observed over an implementation period of one year.
 The accepted recyclables will be recycled, residues will be sent for safe further treatment thereby reducing waste quantities on wild dumps accordingly.

-- Material flow management
+Material flow concept

 The project shall demonstrate that with the selected technology and the recyclable fractions accepted or purchased at the EcoPontes, the required material qualities and cost levels for stable sales to the recycling industry can be achieved.